PageotD/articles/drafts/pso/particle-swarm-optimization.md

         # Then we initialize the velocity of the particle to 0
         self.velocity = np.zeros(len(bounds))

+        # Then the score of the particle is initialized to infinity
+        self.score = float('inf')

         # Then we initialize the best position of the particle to its current position
         self.best_position = self.position.copy()